dynamsoft-docs/capture-vision-docs-mobile/programming/flutter/user-guide/barcode-reader.md

 - `barcodeReader`: The object that implements barcode decoding feature.
 Users can configure barcode decoding settings via this object.
 - `cameraView`: The camera view that displays the video streaming.
-- `decodeResults`: An object that will be used to receive and stores barcode decoding result.
+- `decodeResults`: An object that will be used to receive and store barcode decoding results.

 Add in the **initState** add an **async** method to initialize the barcode reader.